dmitriz/aligna/METRICS.md

-# 📊 Measuring Review Quality Improvements
+# 📊 Aligna AI: Measuring Review Quality Improvements for AI Agents

 ## Why Measure?

-Measuring helps us understand if our review guidelines are actually improving the review process.
+Measuring helps us understand if our review guidelines are actually improving the review process when implemented by AI agents.
 Without measurement, we're operating on assumptions rather than evidence.

-## Simple Metrics to Track
+## Metrics to Track for AI Reviews

 ### Quantitative Metrics

-Track these metrics before and after implementing Aligna:
+Track these metrics before and after implementing Aligna in your AI review system:

-1. **Time to Resolution**
+1. **Resolution Efficiency**
-   - Average time from PR/submission to approval
+   - Average processing steps from submission to approval
-   - Reduction indicates more efficient reviews
+   - Reduction indicates more efficient review protocols

-2. **Review Iteration Count**
+2. **Iteration Reduction**
-   - Average number of review cycles before approval
+   - Average number of review cycles before acceptance
-   - Fewer iterations suggest clearer initial communication
+   - Fewer iterations suggest clearer initial feedback generation

-3. **Comment Volume Ratio**
+3. **Feedback Quality Ratio**
    - Ratio of clarifying questions to actionable feedback
-   - Lower ratio indicates clearer understanding
+   - Lower ratio indicates more precise understanding by AI agents

+4. **False Positive/Negative Rates**
+   - Frequency of incorrectly flagged issues or missed problems
+   - Measures accuracy of AI review processes

 ### Qualitative Metrics

-Periodically survey team members (scale 1-5):
+Periodically evaluate through automated scoring:

-1. **Satisfaction Score**
+1. **Feedback Clarity Score**
-   - "How satisfied are you with the review process?"
-   - Higher scores indicate improvement

-2. **Clarity Rating**
-   - "How clear was the feedback you received?"
+   - How clearly the AI agent expressed its reasoning
    - Measures communication effectiveness

+2. **Actionability Rating**
+   - How directly implementable the feedback was
+   - Measures practical utility of AI reviews

-3. **Implementation Confidence**
+3. **Consistency Index**
-   - "How confident were you in implementing requested changes?"
+   - How consistently the AI applies standards across different submissions
-   - Measures actionability of feedback
+   - Measures reliability of the review process

-## Lightweight Implementation
+## Implementation Approach

-To keep measurement minimal:
+To implement effective measurement:

 1. Record baseline metrics before Aligna adoption
-2. Re-measure after 1-3 months of consistent usage
-3. Compare and adjust guidelines based on findings
+2. Continuously monitor metrics during implementation
+3. Apply automated feedback loops to improve AI review quality

-Remember: The goal isn't perfect measurement, but enough data to guide improvements.
+Remember: The goal isn't perfect measurement, but sufficient data to guide improvements in AI review capabilities.

 ---

-**Note**: This framework intentionally avoids heavy process.
-Teams should adapt these metrics to their specific context and needs.
+**Note**: This framework is adaptable.
+Configure metrics collection to match your specific AI agents' capabilities and review domains.